Why Every Woman Should be Taking a Prenatal Vitamin

 Are you taking a prenatal vitamin?

-I recommend every woman who’s old enough to have her menstrual cycle take a prenatal vitamin daily.
-I always live by a ‘food first’ philosophy but this is where supplements absolutely have their place.
-This is especially true for women who are considering starting a family.
+I generally recommend every woman who’s old enough to have her menstrual cycle take a prenatal vitamin daily.
+I always live by a ‘food first’ philosophy but this is where supplements absolutely have their place especially if you’re not tracking your food regularly, notice any physical or mental lags or if you are considering starting a family.

 Folate.
 Low or inadequate intakes of folate in pregnancy is associated with the development of multiple congenital abnormalities and clinical complications.

 Spina bifida - the spinal cord failing to close, leaving a gap where spinal fluid collects during pregnancy - can lead to paralysis below the gap